Bok Choy Stir-Fry

 More bok choy recipes

-Now that you’ve mastered the bok choy stir-fry, if you need more ideas to use your new favorite vegetable stir fries next time, I have got you covered!
-Try out a few of my favorite bok choy recipes – Bok Choy Soup, Bok Choy Dim Sum, Bok Choy Salad, Thai bok choy salad, and Bok choy salad with crispy noodles.
+Now that you’ve mastered the bok choy stir-fry, if you need more ideas to use your new favorite vegetable stir fries next time, I have got you coverd!
+Try out a few of my favorite bok choy recipes – Bok Choy Soup and Roasted bok choy are my readers’ favorites.

 - Listen for the sizzle: Keep your pan hot (medium-high heat) throughout the cooking process.

 - Dry the bok choy: Make sure you thoroughly pat dry the bok choy after washing.